 Act No. 106-2017 also terminated the previously existing pension programs for ERS participants as of June 30, 2017 and created a new defined contribution plan (the New Defined Contribution Plan) for existing active members and new employees hired on or after July 1, 2017.
-This plan is similar to a 401(k) and is managed by a private entity.
+This Plan is similar to a 401(k) and is managed by a private entity.
 Future benefits will not be paid by the Plan.
-Under the New Defined Contribution Plan, members of the prior programs and new governmental employees hired on and after July 1, 2017 will be enrolled in the New Defined Contributions Program that will be selected by the Retirement Board established under Act No. 106-2017.
+Under the New Defined Contribution Plan, members of the prior programs and new governmental employees hired on and after July 1, 2017 will be enrolled in the New Defined Contributions Program.

 Act No. 106-2017, among other things, amended Act No. 447 with respect to Plan's governance, funding and benefits for active members of the actual program and new hired members.
 Under Act No. 106-2017, Plan's Board of Trustees was eliminated, and a new Retirement Board was created.
 The Retirement Board is currently responsible for governing all of the Commonwealth's three major pension systems, including the Plan.
 Defined Benefit Program